firefly2442/Arma2NETMySQLPlugin/documentation/source/index.rst

 		E:\Program Files\Steam\steamapps\common\arma 2 operation arrowhead\@Arma2NET\AddIns\Arma2NETMySQLPlugin\System.Data.SQLite.dll

 -----------------------------------------------
-Setup the Databases.txt File
+Setup the Databases.config File
 -----------------------------------------------

-Edit the Databases.txt file.
+Edit the Databases.config file.
 This file requires separate lines for each database (even if they're on the same host).
 Any line that starts with a pound/hash sign "#" is considered a comment.

 .. warning:: This database text file stores usernames and passwords in plaintext.  **Be very careful about who has access to this!**  In addition,